SHildebrandt4472/Task-Master/README.md

 # Task Master

-This is a simple todo app that helps you manage your tasks and stay organized.
+This is a simple todo list app that helps you manage your tasks and stay organized.
 The app allows you to create, edit, and delete tasks, and provides features like due dates, priority levels, and task categories.
 It was developed by Sam Hildebrandt for the year 12 Software Engineering task 1.

 ## How to use Task Master

-Task Master is a todo app that includes all of the following featurtes to manage all your tasks that need to get done.
+Task Master is a todo app that includes the following features to manage all your tasks that need to get done.

 1. Create a task: Click on the "New Task" button and enter the task details such as title, description, due date, priority level, and category.